gmalim/NBA_analysis/README_MVP.md

 ## NBA MVP prediction 2018

 At the time of writing the NBA MVP for 2018 has not been awarded yet.
-The NBA MVP candidate top-5 for 2018, ordered according to the median predicted probability scoring-rank of all models, is:
+The NBA MVP candidate top-5 ordered for 2018, according to the median predicted probability scoring-rank of all models and based on 2000-2018 data, is:

 1. ***James Harden*** (Median scoring-rank = 1, median score = 0.784)
 2. ***LeBron James*** (Median scoring-rank = 2, median score = 0.512)